 - Employees with a PhD and subsequent five years of experience must be offered a preevaluation of their academic achievements in the light of a potential professorship.
-Responsibility: Head of Department, Faculty Director and Division of Human Resources. - 6.
-Every year, we offer full personal scholarships for women to facilitate promotion from associate professor/senior lecturers to professor/docent. - Responsibility: Division of Human Resources, Division of Research Management, faculties. - 7.
-We are to offer competence development and qualification programmes so that employees qualify for senior positions.
-The under-represented gender should be encouraged to take part in these programmes and they will be prioritised if a programme is in high demand. - Responsibility: Division of Human Resources, department manager and dean. - 8.
-At departments with a considerable gender imbalance, we should be on the look-out for talented students of the underrepresented gender at master programmes, so as to recruit them for PhD programmes. - Responsibility: Department manager, dean, faculty director. - 9.
-We may use search-and-find committees for the recruitment of academic positions when the underrepresented gender consists of less than 20 per cent of the department's staff.
+Responsibility: Head of department, faculty director and Division of Human Resources. - 6.
+Every year, we offer full personal scholarships for women to facilitate promotion from associate professor/senior lecturers to professor/docent.

+Responsibility: Division of Human Resources, Division of Research Management, faculties.

+7. We are to offer competence development and qualification programmes so that employees qualify for senior positions.
+The under-represented gender should be encouraged to take part in these programmes and they will be prioritised if a programme is in high demand.

+Responsibility: Division of Human Resources, department manager and dean.

+8. At departments with a considerable gender imbalance, we should be on the look-out for talented students of the underrepresented gender at master programmes, so as to recruit them for PhD programmes.

-Responsibility: Department manager.
+Responsibility: Department manager, dean, faculty director.